An7ar35/superbubble_performance/README.md

 ### Windows ###

-- Nope.
+- You are on your own.

 ---
 ## License <a name="license"></a>

 This software is released under the [__GNU General Public License 2__](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html) license.

-Please reference when used in project and/or research.
+Please reference when used in project and/or research and/or papers and/or integrated in production code (i.e.: DBAD).